BLCM/OpenBLCMM/BLCMM/src/resources/info.md

 Provenance of the various resources in here
 ===========================================

+**Note:** Any new resources added here will also need to be added into the `META-INF/native-image/blcmm/blcmm/resource-config.json` registry, for the compiled Windows EXE version to Not Crash when the resources are requested.

 * `donate.png` - This was just taken from a screenshot at paypal.com from
   their set-up-a-donation-link page, with the HTML/CSS fiddled a little bit to just say "Donate" and to make the button less wide.
 (Then edited